borglefink/timecmd/README.md

 ## Description

-*timecmd* is a small command line utility that takes a command as a parameter and executes it, displaying the start, end, and duration after the executed command has finished.
+*timecmd* is a tiny command line utility that takes a command as a parameter and executes it, displaying start time, end time, and duration after the executed command has finished.

 The duration status will look similar to the following.
 ```
-[first the executing command's output, and then:]
+[first the executing command's output (if any), then:]
 ===================================================
 Start time: 2017-08-08 13:12:02.245842894 +0200 CEST
 End time  : 2017-08-08 13:12:02.250388331 +0200 CEST